tomokinakamaru/nore/README.md

 print(f'f(1, 3) = {z}')
 ```

 Since Nore caches function calls into files, the script prints only lines like "f(...) = ..." after the second execution.
-No lines like `Running f(...)` are printed after the second execution.
+No lines like "Running f(...)" are printed after the second execution.

 ### Code-change detection